jimpil/cryptohash-clj/README.md

 ## Defaults performance
-This will, of course, vary from CPU to CPU, but all the defaults have been tuned to produce a time cost of around 400-500 ms, on this (relatively modern) MacBook-Pro (2.8-3.8GHz quad-core Intel Core i7) from 2017.
+This will, of course, vary from CPU to CPU, but all the defaults have been tuned to produce a time cost of around 400-500 ms, on this (relatively modern) MacBook-Pro (2.8-3.8GHz Intel Core i7) from 2017.

 ## Requirements